bitquery/streaming-data-platform-docs/docs/ide/authorisation/secure.md

 In this section we will focus on the secure approach.
 Remember that this approach requires more effort to implement.
 It is suitable for applications with a high risk of token theft or misuse.

-The secure approach expects you to programmatically generate a short-term access token using your client ID and client secret of an application.
+The secure approach expects you to programmatically generate an access token using your client ID and client secret of an application.

 ![client](/img/v2Access/clientid_secret.png)